Celebrating building materials and products that go beyond sustainable

 Wood and wood-based products!
 (That’s it…the entire list.)

-Because they store more carbon than is released in their production and use, reducing greenhouse gases in the atmosphere.
+Wood stores more carbon than is released in its production and use, reducing greenhouse gases in the atmosphere.

 Climate Positive describes any activity that goes beyond achieving net-zero carbon emissions, benefiting the environment by removing additional carbon dioxide from the atmosphere.
 Most industries are setting goals to become Climate Positive in the future, or are purchasing carbon-offset credits to be able to make that claim.

 Modern forestry management restores healthy forest ecosystems.
-North America’s lumber-producing snow forests are designed by nature to regrow after being decimated by fire or insects every 40 years or so.
-Well-intentioned humans have interrupted these cycles to protect property.
+North America’s lumber-producing snow forests are designed by nature to regrow after being decimated by fire, wind, or insects every 40 years or so.
+Well-intentioned humans have interrupted these cycles to protect private and public property.

 Responsible management echoes forests’ natural rhythms by harvesting plots of older trees before they lose their ability to absorb carbon and produce oxygen.
 The resulting open meadows are perfect for the next generation of young, healthy trees, and more attractive to birds and animals.